McLain Ward: Career

 At the 2012 Olympics in London, Ward rode for the USA Olympic Equestrian team.
 He placed 29th in Individual Jumping-Final Round A, 24th in Individual Jumping-Third Qualifier, 6th in Team Jumping Final Round 2, 20th in Individual Jumping Second-Qualifier, 7th in Team Jumping Finial Round 1, 1st in Individual Jumping-Final Round, and 5th in Team Jumping-Qualification Round 1.

 At the 2016 Summer Olympics, Ward again rode for the U.S. Team.
 His mount was HH Azur, owned by Double H Farms and Francois Mathy.
 At the time of the Olympics Azur was 10.
 He earned a team silver medal, and placed 9th individually.
 He stepped into the role of anchor for the team on the final day of team competition after teammate Beezie Madden's horse suffered an injury.
 He had near perfect rounds all week, dropping only one rail all week.

 In 2017 McLain won the Longines FEI World Cup Championship.
 It was his 17th appearance at the final.
 The highest he had placed up till then was 2nd in 2009.
 He won riding his 2016 Olympic mount HH Azur, an 11 year old mare.
 He completed the week with no penalties after five rounds of jumping, one rail (four faults) ahead of the second place rider.

 In April 2017, McLain Ward was ranked #1 in the Longines FEI world rankings for the first time.
 He was ranked #1 through June 2017, but in July 2017, Kent Farrington was ranked #1 and McLain Ward was ranked #2 in the world.
 This was the first time 2 American stood at the top of the Longines FEI world rankings.

 Ward currently has horses of his own, as well as riding for owners such as Double H Farm of Ridgefield, Conn.
 As of 2018, he is now starting to train.
 During the World Equestrian Games in Tryon, he taught rider and teammate Adrienne Sternlicht.

 Recently, Ward has won 5 Grand Prixs at the during the 2020 winter circuit in Wellington, Florida.

+In 2026, he began training with Stella Wasserman, the daughter of Casey Wasserman, to prepare her to compete in the 2028 Olympics as a member of the Israeli show jumping team.